GSK-Biostatistics/beastt/README.md

 ## License

-This package is released under the Apache License.
+This package is released under GLP-3.